 f) Fraud prevention information.

-a) Credit reference agencies will record the details that are supplied on your personal and/or business account (if you have one) including any previous and subsequent names that have been used by the accountholders and how you/they manage it/them.
+a) CRAs will record the details that are supplied on your personal and/or business account (if you've got one) including any previous and subsequent names that have been used by the account holders and how you/they manage it/them.

-b) If you do not repay in full, on time, or as arranged, credit reference agencies will record the outstanding debt.
+b) If you don't repay in full, on time, or as arranged, CRAs will record the outstanding debt.

-c) Records shared with credit reference agencies remain on file for 6 years after they are closed, whether settled by you or defaulted.
+c) Records shared with CRAs remain on file for six years after they're closed, whether settled by you or defaulted.

-a) It will not be used to create a blacklist.
+a) It won't be used to create a blacklist.

-b) It will not be used by the credit reference agency to make a decision.
+b) It won't be used by the CRA to make a decision.

-a) The information which we and other organisations provide to the credit reference agencies about you, your financial associates and your business (if you have one) may be supplied by credit reference agencies to other organisations and used by them to:-
+a) The information which we and other organisations provide to CRAs about you, your financial associates and your business (if you've got one) may be supplied by CRAs to other organisations and used by them to:

 ii) Check the operation of credit and credit-related accounts.